fhiso/sources-and-citations/citation-elements.md

 required.
 However, the only situation when *datatype correction* is *required* by this standard is immediately prior to the removal of *invalid* *strings*, which process is itself *optional*.

-If this results in replacing a *non-language-tagged datatype* with a *language-tagged datatype*, then the application *must* tag the *string* with the *language tag* `und`.

-{.note}  This case only applies if the *string* was previously tagged with the `xsd:string` *datatype* which this standard discourages.
-Support for `xsd:string` has been included in this *datatype correction* mechanism to accommodate certain corner cases in RDF processing.

 {.example ...}  The hypothetical JSON format used in several earlier examples included an element like this: